Egypt Vision 2030: Hayah Karima

 The comprehensive megaproject of the social dimension of Egypt Vision 2030.
 Hayah Karima (/arz/, Arabic for "dignified life") targets Egypt's most impoverished and vulnerable segments of society in the countryside and remote villages mainly.
 Hayah Karima aims to provide decent housing, quality medical and educational services, and the necessary and basic infrastructure for the most impoverished and deprived rural villages and remote areas in Egypt that are needed for a decent life.

 Hala Al-Said, Minister of Planning and Economic Development, stated that the project covers all the UN Sustainable Development Goals (SDG) in its various dimensions.
 Hayah Karima was listed in the UN's SDG's Good Practices report.

 Overall, with its 3 phases, the megaproject aims to significantly improve the quality of life and livelihood of 60 million Egyptians living in the countryside.

 It is reported that the megaproject mitigated the damages of COVID-19 considerably of the targeted groups.

-New Administrative Capital
+The New Capital

-The New Administrative Capital, Egypt's new capital city, is the largest project in modern-day Egypt, which includes many of Egypt's planned and current mega projects under construction.
+The New Capital, Egypt's new capital city, is the largest project in modern-day Egypt, which includes many of Egypt's planned and current mega projects under construction.
 These mega projects include the Iconic Tower, The Octagon, Oblisco Capitale, Green River Park, Al-Fattah al-Aleem Mosque, Cathedral of the Nativity of Christ, Cairo and the Central Business District (CBD), Olympic City, and Capital International Airport.